Mobility Device Repair

 What repairs can't you help me with?

-We don’t carry replacement parts (ex. new wheels) but are happy to help you install replacement parts if you bring them with you.
+- We don’t sell replacement parts (ex. new wheels) but are happy to help you install replacement parts if you bring them with you.

 Is your space accessible?